 Tools of the remote trade can vary among organizations.
 Windstream Enterprise is fortunate to have an in-house product like HD Meeting® that enables secure collaboration and sharing from remote office locations.
 In addition, the use of MS Office and other products in the cloud makes the transition a lot easier.
 Parenteau admits that their partnership with Microsoft allowed them to make use of the cloud to their full advantage, especially since the MS Azure security layer easily interfaced with Windstream Enterprise’s security infrastructure.
 But even without a virtual network, he says that companies can securely use Microsoft products to foster better collaboration among teammates.

 “With these tools from Microsoft, you can literally work anywhere, anytime,” says Parenteau.
 “Create and share real-time documents in OneDrive, employ Microsoft Teams, whiteboard in the cloud.
 There’s nothing that can’t be accomplished remotely.
 We even have tools to help with our very heavy commercial layer,” he continues.
-“Windows virtual desktop has allowed us to support workloads to call centers and the Mitel MiCollab IVR work-from-home solution assists our teams a great deal.”

 Of course, no major transition from a brick-and-mortar office to a remote work situation ever goes off without a hitch, and Parenteau admits that there have been challenges to overcome with each office closure.